 My husband’s favorite color is purple.
 One day I saw a purple platycodon balloon flower standing erect and blooming brightly through a crack in our driveway.

 The moment I saw this beautiful flower I perked up.
 I smiled.

 I was reminded that sometimes life is hard, but like this beautiful flower, we simply need to be strong and to push through.

 If this flower can push through the hard concrete of life, so can I and so can you.

 Cancer patients have overwhelming journeys ahead of them.

 Caregivers need to be strong and healthy to help their spouse/partner push through and navigate the world of cancer.

 Having a plan, staying physically active, joining a support group, doing what I love, and seeking professional counseling has helped me to stay physically, mentally, emotionally, and spiritually strong for my husband, and for myself as his caregiver.

 Thank you for reading.
 I’m Miriam Diaz-Gilbert (aka Miriam Gilbert).
-My husband and I will hiking in two national parks this summer.
-I invite you to follow me on Twitter, and to visit my website and check out our national park adventures.
+I invite you to follow me on Twitter, and to visit my website.
 I invite you to like and follow my Facebook page.
 Thank you for sharing this story.